Valiantsin2021/api-coverage-tracker/readme.md

 For Playwright due to specifics of Playwright workers spawn logics this functionality is not available at the moment.

+For Postman collections it also tracks the previous coverage statistics.

 ## Features

 - Automated HTML report generation